rachayita/OpsNotes/rust/rust.md

 - `From` trait is also very useful when performing error handling
 - `From<T>` for U implies `Into<U>` for T
 - `From` is reflexive, which means that `From<T>` for T is implemented
-- a fn value is the memory address of the function’s machine code, just like a function pointer in C++.
+- a fn value is the memory address of the function’s machine code, just like a function pointer in c++
   - `parse()` can parse any type that implements the `FromStr` trait

 ## ownership